dgparent/Second-Brain-Foundation/docs/05-research/technology-research/scenario-obsidian-plugin.md

 ### Risk Validation
 - [ ] You're okay with Obsidian potentially adding AI features later
-- [ ] You have backup plan if plugin doesn't gain traction
+- [ ] You have backup plan if module doesn't gain traction
 - [ ] You can pivot to different monetization if needed (donations, etc.)
-- [ ] You've read Obsidian plugin developer docs and community guidelines
+- [ ] You've read Obsidian module developer docs and community guidelines

 ### Personal Validation
 - [ ] You're excited about this specific scenario (not just "a product")